speedment/speedment/README.md

     LIMIT 1;
 ```

-No need for wrinting SQL-queies.
-Remain in the Java world!
+No need for wrinting SQL-queies any more.
+Remain in a pure Java world!

 Documentation
 -------------